kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/async_try_while_x007b_catch_x007d.md

 ✖ Expected a ')' to match the '(' token here - start: 8, end: 12
 ✖ 'try' expected - start: 20, end: 26
 ✖ The parser expected to find a '}' to match the '{' token here - start: 28, end: 28
-✖ The parser expected to find a '}' to match the '{' token here - start: 28, end: 28

 ```